kbubar/vaccine_prioritization/README.md

 Code layout:

-main.R - script to run the model for evaluating the 5 different strategies and plot figures (includes a lot of code for old figures)
+main.R - script to run the model for evaluating the 5 different strategies and plot figures (includes a lot of code for old figures), enter the country of interest using the three letter country code

 main_optimal.R - script to run the optimization code for the model and plot some of the related optimal-related figures